davec/openbrewcomp/README.markdown

 Fork the source, hack away, push it up, and send a pull request.

+## License

+OpenBrewComp is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License, in file COPYING, for more details.

+Note that OpenBrewComp makes use of several plugins which may be under a different, GPL-compatible, license.

 ## Copyright

 Copyright © 2007-2009 David Cato